rmqtt/rmqtt/docs/en_US/retainer.md

 # The maximum Payload value for retaining messages.
 After the Payload size exceeds the maximum value, the RMQTT
 # message server will process the received reserved message as a regular message.
 max_payload_size = "1MB"

-# The expiration time of the retention message, where 0 means it will never expire.
-If the message expiration interval is set in
-# the PUBLISH message, the message expiration interval in the PUBLISH message shall prevail.
-expiry_interval = "0s"
 ```

 Currently, three storage modes are supported: "ram", "sled", and "redis".